luntain/adhoc-http/README.md

 Example usage:

-    $ adhoc-serve -p 8080 path/to/dir/one path/to/dir/two:Foo
+    $ adhoc-http -p 8080 path/to/dir/one path/to/dir/two:Foo
     ...
     Serving following dirs:
     * path/to/dir/one at http://organon.local:8080/4725de26-1722-43bc-9a5e-712ce574b7b1/